Red Lentil Stew with Potatoes and Peas

 This is where this stew comes in.
 It’s in between a traditional Indian potato and pea curry (Aloo Matar) and a red lentil dhal.

-As I like to keep the recipes on The Minimalist Vegan approachable and using everyday ingredients, I have created a stew that uses ingredients that you’ll find in your cupboard.
+As I like to keep the recipes on Heartful Table approachable and use everyday ingredients, I have created a stew that uses ingredients that you’ll find in your cupboard.

 Even if you don’t make Indian food too often, you won’t have to pop down to your specialty Indian grocer to get these ingredients.